-Admittedly there’s not as many tulips here as some of the other places mentioned on the list, but what this area lacks in numbers it makes up for in beauty.
-I mean, anything in front of the two iconic library lions is bound to impress!
+Admittedly there’s not as many tulips here as some of the other places mentioned on the list, but what this area lacks in quantity it makes up for in beauty.
+I mean, anything in front of the two iconic marble lions is bound to impress!

 The Brooklyn Botanic Garden

-In my opinion, the best spots for tulips in New York City is found at the Shakespeare Garden.
-A breathtaking display of tulips completely carpets this lovely garden and draws me in on a daily basis during the blooming season.
-Knowing how beloved this little garden is during the spring months, gardeners try to change the theme every year.
+In my opinion, the best spots for tulips in New York City is the Shakespeare Garden in Central Park.
+A breathtaking display of tulips completely carpets this lovely garden during the months of April and May.
+Knowing how popular this little garden is during the spring months, the gardeners try to change the theme every year.

-The theme for 2021 was sunrise and the color scheme was pink, red and orange.
-I can’t wait to see what 2022 has in store but one thing is certain — this is one the best spots to see tulips in Central Park.
+For example, the theme for 2021 was sunrise and the color scheme was pink, red and orange.
+I can’t wait to see what 2024 has in store but one thing is certain — this is one the best spots to see tulips in Central Park.